afriedman886/phase-0-gps-1/README.md

 git push origin master - pushed our local changes to remote repo git checkout -b <branch-name> - created a new branch subl . - open file in sublime

+"git add" is used to stage the file, once changes are ready to be saved, "git commit" is used to finalize the change

+"git log" is used to view the history of the commits